-Paul Gandy has been a Fairfield resident since 1984, and a local small business owner since soon after he arrived.
+Paul Gandy has been a Fairfield resident since 1984 and became a local small business owner soon after he arrived.
 While not born in Iowa, you will hear him say he chose Iowa and “got here as fast as he could”.
-Paul graduated from high school in Texas, earned his bachelor’s degree from Harvard University and returned to Texas for his law degree from the University of Texas.
-He has practiced law in Fairfield for over 26 years, primarily advocating for debt relief for individuals, families, and small businesses in financial distress.
-In addition, Paul practices in other areas of consumer protection law, including personal injury, as well as undertaking civil rights and commercial litigation.
+Paul graduated from high school in Texas, earned his bachelor’s degree with honors from Harvard University and returned for his law degree from the University of Texas.
+He built a private law practice in Fairfield for 30 years, primarily advocating for debt relief for individuals, families, and small businesses in financial distress.
+In 2019, he joined AERON Lifestyle Technology, Inc.—a leading consumer products manufacturing firm headquartered in Fairfield, as its General Counsel.
 One of Paul’s most meaningful life experiences was earning Eagle Scout honors when he was 15 years old.
 As a child, Paul moved frequently all over the country while his father served for 29 years in the United States Air Force.

-Paul serves currently as a member of the Jefferson County Magistrate Nominating Commission and as a member of District 8A Judicial Nominating Commission.
-He has participated in the interview and selection process for county magistrate and district associate judge positions.
-In that setting, working with city and county leaders in making decisions, which affect our whole community, is very important, and Paul finds it personally fulfilling.
+Paul is a graduate of the 2017-2018 Iowa League of Cities Municipal Leadership Academy.
+Paul has also served as a member of the Jefferson County Magistrate Nominating Commission and is currently serving as a member of the District 8A Judicial Nominating Commission.
+He has participated in the interview and selection process for district judge, district associate judge, and county magistrate positions.
+In that setting, working with city and county leaders in making decisions that affect our whole community is very important, and Paul finds it personally fulfilling.
 Paul believes that as a city council member these same skills are valuable in continuing to build on the effective public-private partnership that helps make Fairfield a great place to live, work, visit—and truly ‘one of America’s best small towns’.